She Goes to University and I Learn

 Sticking to my routine is something that I feel like I can have complete control over.
 The closer I stay to doing my usual routine, the better.
 What does that look like for me?
 Continuing my exercise routine, eating my typical diet, reading, making my checklists, doing my affirmations, and anything else that I feel is a part of my daily life is helpful for me.
 What do you do regularly?
 Continue that if possible.

 2.)
 SCHEDULE YOURSELF

 When I know significant change is coming, I get myself booked.
 For me, that may mean more network meetings, more lunch dates, more client appointments, prospect calls, more meetings, and more engagements.
 The busier I get during those difficult times, the better.
 For me, positive interaction keeps me excited.
 When I am engaged in activities with others, I am learning, and I am thrilled.
 I often say when you are busy doing positive things, you don't have time to fixate on the negative.
 Join a group or call a friend.

 3.)
 FIND YOUR TRIBE

-One of the best ways to heal or adapt is to find people that are going through similar situations as you or people that have successfully resolved their situation.
+One of the best ways to heal or adapt is to find people who are going through similar situations as you or people who have successfully resolved their situation.
 These people can give you hope.
-Something is comforting about grieving with others that are traveling down the same path.
-There is also something comforting when those same people come through the adversity together.
+Something is comforting about grieving with others who are traveling down the same path.
+There is also something comforting when those same people come through adversity together.
 Those who run together through the trouble, win together.

 As for the documentary I participated in, I am hopeful it will make a difference in the lives of others.
 If my book can somehow play a role in that, then my story will also make a difference.
 All the struggle, pain, and the changes endured will have been the price paid for a huge silver lining.